SailfishOS-for-the-fairphone-4/getting_started/README.md

 We need to change the already existing CalendarTests to CalendarCommonTests.
 This because we don't use the LineageOS calendar, but the AOSP calendar, so then we need to test the AOSP calendar.

-# Configuring file and kernelconfig
+# Configuring partitions and kernel configuration

-The next step is to configure the file and kernel therefor we download the setup configuration files for the FP4.
+The next step is to configure the partitions and kernel configuration.
+This is needed so that the kernel is compiled with the correct settings, and the startup process uses a correct partition layout.
+To get this configuration we need to download the configuration files for the FP4.
-#TODO, extend explanation

 ```
 HABUILD_SDK $